 Each yearly ride also featured a fundraising custom jersey that promotes the cause, the supporters, and is designed to help keep riders safe on the road.

-Over the six years of Wheels4Water, we created gallery shows that highlighted a sampling of the work and messaging created for the cause.
+Over the six years of Wheels4Water, there were several activations that enhanced the overall reach and impact of this project.
+These live experiences included a variety of gallery shows that highlighted a sampling of the work, messaging, and impact created for the cause.
 Viewers would walk away with an understanding of how they could make an impact and gain a new perspective on the need for clean water.
-For several years, Wheels was the official cause of the event at various conferences and helped share with thousands the need to combat the world water crisis.
-That also gave us the chance to host an immersive look at one girl’s journey to find water through pop-up banners and a 360º video experience.
+For several years, Wheels was the official social cause and part of the programming at various conferences.
+We developed programming that helped share with thousands the need to combat the world water crisis.
+We created campaigns for these conferences that included a variety of activities we developed at our custom booth installations, to conference social, all the way to the main stage.
+One of these activations included an immersive look at one girl’s journey to find water through a custom space design with pop-up banners and a 360º video experience.

 Our work for Wheels4Water has been recognized by a number of publications and design organizations including the Webby Awards, Communication Arts, HOW Design, The White House—and Fast Company chose Wheels4Water as a World-Changing Idea.